Targeted therapy is a type of treatment that uses drugs to attack cancer cells, including some kinds of lung cancer cells.

 Approximately 30% of patients with NSCLC in the US have tumors with KRAS (Kirsten Rat Sarcoma) driver mutation.
 KRAS mutations are most often found in tumors of smokers.
 Most commonly, these patients have lung adenocarcinoma.42

-There is currently one FDA-approved inhibitor, specifically for the KRAS G12C mutation.
+There are currently two FDA-approved drugs specifically for the KRAS G12C mutation.
 This mutation accounts for approximately 13% of NSCLC cases.44

 - Sotorasib (Lumakras™):43 Approved for the treatment of adult patients with KRAS G12C-mutated locally advanced or metastatic non-small cell lung cancer (NSCLC), as determined by an FDA-approved test, who have received at least one prior systemic therapy.

-What are the side effects of the KRAS inhibitor?
+What are the side effects of KRAS drugs?

-Side effects of the KRAS inhibitor vary by patient.
+Side effects of KRAS drugs vary by drug and patient.43,49

-Some common side effects of KRAS inhibitor include:43
+Some common side effects of KRAS drugs as a group include:

 - Musculoskeletal pain